Delfino Blu Corfu – so many things to do

 And I set to relax in the shade and finish a book I have been trying to read for months now.

 In the afternoons the boys would often play pool.
 There was a lovely undercover area so rain or shine this was a good backup activity.

-The staff were great.
+The staff was great.
 They set up a ‘play’ corner in our room.
-Here the three family of boys could spread out and watch TV or play with their electronic and computer games.
+Here the three families of boys could spread out and watch TV or play with their electronic and computer games.

 The week seemed to pass so quickly.
 We enjoyed walks along the beach.
 We walked to the top of the hill where there are a couple of Tavernas with magnificent views.
 We swam, sunbathed, read, and relaxed.

 One day I had to attend to some legal forms, and the staff at the hotel arranged for the photocopying for me.
 Nothing was too much trouble.
 I was glad to see that job out of the way.
 Life goes on, even when you travel.
 Banking needs to be sorted, and legal and important matters attended to, and this is often difficult when in a foreign country, and on the move as fast as we are.
 Language barriers and lack of computer and print stores with up to date technology can make this a challenge.
 So I was pleased to drive in Greece, and have some confidential assistance from the hotel staff.

 Sadly our last night came upon us.
 We had booked a sunset dinner table on the patio area above the pool.
 As we looked down at the pool bar, I watched a man enjoying his last swim of the day.
 Folks laughed and talked at the poolside bar.
 The wind softly blew.
 It was a perfect setting.

 We then were asked to join our Canadian / Australian friends at their table for the last dinner.
 The boys moved to one table, and the adults sat together and had a lovely drink and conversation.
 It was so nice to have met such lovely people and to have shared the week with their delightful boys too.